How to become a project manager (and why it’s a great career)

 Project Manager

-We’ll also walk you through the process of becoming a project manager so you can start your new career journey today.
+In this article, you’ll learn about a project manager’s role in detail and the steps to becoming a project manager so you can start your new career journey today.

-What is a project manager and why is it such a vital role?
+What is a project manager, and why is it such a vital role?

 A project manager is a professional who plays the lead role in organizing, planning, executing and closing projects for an organization.

-A project is defined as a temporary effort to create value through a new or refined product, service or result.
-For example, a content marketing agency might want to implement a system for tracking and optimizing freelancer performance: the process from initiation and planning through implementation to closure and reflection is a project.
+For example, a content marketing agency might want to implement a system for tracking and optimizing freelancer performance.
+The process from initiation and planning through implementation to closure and reflection is a project.

 While every project has a beginning and end, businesses can stretch initiatives out over long periods or combine multiple projects to achieve more substantial goals (creating what’s called a program).